SmidigStorm/AIVentures/README.md

 * Add input validation for user inputs in Character and Monster creation.
 * Implement error handling for unexpected inputs or exceptions in various methods.
 * Refactor repetitive code into separate methods for better readability and maintainability.
-* Create a text based interface for playing the game
+Done | Create a text based interface for playing the game

 ### Implementing Additional Game Mechanics ###